-If you or a loved one are struggling with opioid addiction, we encourage you to seek professional addiction treatment.
+If you or a loved one are struggling with opioid addiction in the greater Boston area, we encourage you to seek professional addiction treatment.
 At Meta Addiction Treatment, we provide robust outpatient treatment programs to help you recover on your schedule.

 There are two kinds of opioids: prescription drugs used for pain relief such as oxycodone (Oxycontin), hydrocodone, fentanyl, and tramadol, and illicit drugs like heroin that are sold illegally.
 Both can be misused and result in addiction.
 Opiates derived from the opium poppy include morphine, codeine, heroin, and opium.
 There are also synthetic opioids, including hydrocodone, oxycodone, methadone, Vicodin, or Dilaudid (hydromorphone), all of which have similar effects.
 For the purposes of this article, we’ll use opioids as a blanket term to describe all types of these drugs.